Reverse Mortgage Calculator: Estimate Your Loan Options Without Giving Up Your Information

 Using Reverse Mortgage Proceeds Strategically

-• Fund home improvements
+• funding home improvements or accessibility upgrades

-• Reduce pressure on retirement savings
+• reducing pressure on retirement savings

-A calculator helps you see how different withdrawal patterns affect long-term equity.
-Drawing smaller amounts over time often preserves more flexibility than taking a large advance upfront.
+A calculator helps show how different withdrawal patterns affect long-term equity.
+In many cases, smaller advances over time preserve more flexibility than taking a large amount upfront.
+This is where planning matters more than the loan itself.

 How a Reverse Mortgage Calculator Fits Into Financial Planning

-• Coordinate timing with Social Security or other benefits
+• coordinate timing with Social Security or other benefits

 What a Calculator Can’t Replace

-• Tax consequences
+• tax consequences

-• Family dynamics or housing transitions
+• family dynamics or housing transitions

 Common Misunderstandings About Reverse Mortgage Calculators

-Reverse mortgage calculators are often misunderstood because people expect them to do more than they’re designed to do.
+Reverse mortgage calculators are often misunderstood because people expect them to do more than they are designed to do.
+A calculator does not approve a loan, evaluate your finances, or replace counseling.
+It models outcomes based on age, home value, interest rate assumptions, and program rules.

-One common mistake is treating the calculator’s maximum estimate as a target.
-The number shown is not a recommendation.
-It’s a ceiling based on age, home value, interest rate assumptions, and program rules.
-Many borrowers choose to access far less than the maximum to preserve flexibility and equity.
+One common mistake is treating the maximum estimate as a target.
+The number shown is a ceiling, not a recommendation.
+Many borrowers intentionally access far less to preserve flexibility and equity.

 Using a Free Reverse Mortgage Calculator Without Sharing Personal Information

-One of the advantages of Credit.org’s reverse mortgage calculator is that it does not require personal identifying information.
+One advantage of Credit.org’s reverse mortgage calculator is that it does not require personal identifying information.
+You are not asked to provide:

 • Social Security numbers

-• Credit history
+• credit history

-• Financial account details
+• financial account information

 You can access the calculator directly here: https://credit.org/calculators/reverse-mortgage-calculator